Dynamic-Capital/Dynamic-Capital/docs/podman-github-integration-checklist.md

 `podman-machine-default` named pipe (`npipe://./pipe/podman-machine-default`).
 Use it when onboarding a new project or hardening local development.

+## Automation helper

+- Run `npm run checklists -- --checklist podman-github` to execute the scripted machine validation sequence.
+- Pass `-- --checklist podman-github --include-optional` to combine the helper with any optional tasks you add locally.
+- Use `node scripts/checklists/podman-machine-verify.mjs --help` for
+  connection-specific flags such as `--connection <name>` or `--skip-start`.

 ## Audit summary

 | Area | Current status | Follow-up |